glasnt/blog/_posts/2018-09-12-on-debugging-cloud-init.md

 Comparing `/var/lib/cloud/instance/user-data.txt` and `/var/lib/cloud/instance/cloud-config.txt` I can see that my multiple `runcmd` blocks were ignored, and only my last declared block was run.

-Which is great when debugging I was trying to work out why the `write_content` functionaity was working, but not the `runcmd`.
+Which is great when debugging I was trying to work out why the `write_content` functionaity was working, but not (most) of the `runcmd`.

+Update: turns out this is a limitation in `yaml` itself.
+You can't declare multiple keys of the same name.
+This also explains why I had 'valid' yaml but was declaring `write_files` instead of `write_content`.
+Thanks Noah for the clarification!